Microbiology and Immunology

 My overall research goal is to create therapeutic interventions for viruses of public health concern by developing a detailed understanding of how the viruses interact with the host.
-My research has focused on the recently emerged and highly pathogenic coronaviruses: Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
-Both viruses cause severe lung disease, are highly lethal and yet there are no FDA approved therapeutics that target them.
+My research has focused on the recently emerged and highly pathogenic coronaviruses: Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV), Middle East Respiratory Syndrome Coronavirus (MERS-CoV) and Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2/COVID19), as well as Influenza virus.
+The coronaviruses cause severe lung disease, are highly lethal and yet there are no FDA approved therapeutics that target them.

-Important to understanding these diseases has been our development, characterization and utilization of mouse models of disease for both SARS-CoV and MERS-CoV.
+Important to understanding these diseases has been our development, characterization and utilization of mouse models of disease for SARS-CoV, MERS-CoV and SARS-CoV-2.
 The rapid and successful development of these models has allowed us to unravel the cellular and physiological basis for disease of these viruses.
 In addition, the creation of these models has allowed for therapeutic development of vaccines, antibodies, small molecules, novel and repurposed drugs and other therapeutics.
 Critical to my research is the synergy of our in vitro and in vivo models of disease that allow us deep understandings of how these viruses work.

-Coronavirus, MERS, SARS, Influenza, Norovirus, Pathogenesis, anti-viral, therapeutics, diabetes, DPP4, lung
+Coronavirus, MERS, SARS, Influenza, Pathogenesis, anti-viral, therapeutics, diabetes, DPP4, lung, COVID19